Plus500, based in Israel, has become a well-known platform in many countries in the CFD industry in recent years despite only being founded in 2008.

-That being said, spreads on currency pairs and Forex trading are slightly higher than other platforms.
+That being said, the average spreads on Forex trading are slightly higher than other platforms.

 When trading, Plus500 will not charge additional trading commissions other than spreads.
 However, since they are offered as CFDs, you will be charged small maintenance fees such as overnight,

-Overnight fees are charged or added on basically every asset on Plus500 as the broker is a purely CFD provider.
+Overnight fees are charged or added on basically every asset on Plus500, since it is a purely CFD provider.
 In line with its transparency, you can check the amount of the overnight fee on every single asset.